Commercial General Liability

 In the event that your business operations, your products or services, your employees or for that matter anything related to your business results in bodily injury to someone, or someone’s property damage, your business or you could be legally liable.
 In that instance, the business is required to pay the damaged or injured third-party compensation.

-There are following exclusions but not limited to:
+There are following exclusions of commercial general liability insurance but not limited to:

 – Expected or Intended Injury